Open-ForBC/OpenForBC/docs/nvidia/vGPU.md

 # NVIDIA vGPU

 NVIDIA vGPU is a proprietary technology which allows multiple VMs to access a single physical GPU.
 This allows dedicated graphics pass-through to multiple VMs using a single card.
+This documentation is based on the official nVidia [doc](https://docs.nvidia.com/grid/latest/grid-vgpu-user-guide/index.html).

 ## Features